seancorfield/next-jdbc/doc/friendly-sql-functions.md

                    "Aunt Sally" "sour@lagunitas.beer"] {:return-keys true})
 ```

+All the row vectors must be the same length, and must match the number of
+columns specified.

-Given a table name (as a keyword) and a vector of hash maps, this performs a multi-row insertion into the database:
+Given a table name (as a keyword) and a vector of hash maps, this performs a
+single multi-row insertion into the database:

 ```clojure
 (sql/insert-multi! ds :address